OnsongoMabeya/Telemetry-Reporting/README.md

 ## 🌐 Network Access

-The application can be accessed from multiple interfaces:
+The application is designed for flexible deployment and can be accessed from multiple interfaces:

 - **Local Development**: `http://localhost:3010`
-- **Network Access**: `http://[YOUR_IP_ADDRESS]:3010` (replace with your machine's IP)
+- **Network Access**: `http://[YOUR_IP_ADDRESS]:3010` (works with any network-accessible IP)
 - **Backend API**: `http://[YOUR_IP_ADDRESS]:5000` (automatically configured)

-The frontend will automatically detect the hostname and adjust API endpoints accordingly.
-No configuration changes are needed when switching between localhost and network access.
+The frontend automatically detects the hostname and configures API endpoints accordingly.
+This means you can access the application from any device on the same network without manual configuration changes.

+### Automatic Network Detection

+- Dynamic API endpoint configuration based on hostname
+- Seamless switching between localhost and network access
+- CORS pre-configured for common development scenarios

 ## 🚀 Key Features

 ### 📊 Real-time Monitoring

-- Live telemetry data visualization with auto-refresh
+- Live telemetry data visualization with configurable auto-refresh intervals
 - Interactive dashboards with multiple chart types using Recharts
 - Real-time alerts and notifications for critical metrics
-- Responsive design that works on all devices
+- Fully responsive design optimized for all devices (mobile, tablet, desktop)
+- Smooth animations and transitions for better user experience

 ### 🔍 Data Analysis